-Having a “green” home is important to both home owners, and prospective home buyers.
-Lowering energy costs not only save you money, but also is good for the environment.
-Home owners are doing many smart things to save on energy like: energy star appliances, turning off heating and air conditioning at peak times, and unplugging chargers or other electronic devices when not in use.
+Having a “green” home is important to both homeowners, and prospective home buyers.
+Lowering energy costs not only saves you money but also is good for the environment.
+Homeowners are doing many smart things to save on energy like energy star appliances, turning off heating and air conditioning at peak times, and unplugging chargers or other electronic devices when not in use.

-You may like the look of your “retro” windows, but today’s windows are made with energy efficient glass.
-They have special low-E coating that reduce UV rays.
-These are most effective in double or triple paned windows.
+You may like the look of your “retro” windows, but today’s windows are made with energy-efficient glass.
+They have a special low-E coating that reduce UV rays.
+These are most effective in double or triple-paned windows.
 The space between the glass can add to the energy savings with specialized gasses that trap your inside air in and your outside air out.

 These energy-saving options will also reduce the noise from the outdoors.
 Yes, you will now hear less of your neighbor’s barking dog.

 There is a plethora of window options that can make your home tougher to crack than an ostrich egg.
 You could install bulletproof or blast-proof glass but rather than spend a fortune on crazy safe glass, you could install storm windows.
 All of the listed windows are made with laminated glass.

 You don’t need to live on the coast, near hurricanes, to need storm windows.
 Storm windows are perfect for any area that has high tornadoes, strong winds, or intense storms.
 Check here to see if you qualify for rebates on storm windows.

 Storm windows don’t have to be up just for storm season.
 You can leave them up year-round to reduce your energy costs.

 Have you watched that tech-savvy movie where the windows change tint based on sun exposure and heat?
 Well, that is not some futuristic window, that window can be yours today.
 “Smart” windows or “Switchable” windows can change from crystal clear to super tinted based on the amount of sun and heat.
 Think of them as transition lenses for your home.